 However, it is easy to figure for an acre.
 There are 43560 sq ft in an acre.
 You will have to decide how much Nitrogen you will want to apply per 1000 sq ft based on the grass type and how often you want to do it.
 If you have bermudagrass, then 1/2 to 3/4 lb Nitrogen per 1000 sq ft is good.
 If Zoysia, only 1/4 lb or no more than 1/3 lbs of nitrogen is best since it is a lower nitrogen grass.
 We will calculate it based on 1/3 lbs of N per 1000 sq. ft.

 Here are important facts to know for Calculating Liquid Fertilizer Rates:

-* Product Growth Products weight per gallon is 10.58 lbs.
+* The Growth Products weight per gallon is 10.58 lbs.
 This is often listed on the label.
-If not on the label you will need to weigh a gallon.
+If not on the label you can also weigh a gallon.